BR father accused of shaking 8-week-old, causing cracked rib, retinal hemorrhages and more - NewsBreak

 The affidavit states that the 8-week-old also had a urinary tract infection and Vitamin D deficiency.

-Bates who admitted to hospital staff that “he shook the baby in an attempt to get him to respond after finding the child ‘not acting right,'” according to the affidavit.
+The hospital staff did speak with Bates who admitted that “he shook the baby in an attempt to get him to respond after finding the child ‘not acting right,'” according to the affidavit.

 Detectives also considered the testimony of two other family members who were said to be in the home when the incident took place.